PKief/angular-electron-starter/README.md

-# angular2-webpack
+# angular-electron-starter
-basic angular 2 setup with webpack
+An angular starter kit based on electron.